Yazan98/Vanite/README.md

 # Multi Modular Application
 Vortex has Main 3 Modules you should include in your app to install Vortex

-> Not Vortex Don't Support Single Module Application Gradle Plugins Don't Working With Single Module
+> Note: Vortex Don't Support Single Module Application Gradle Plugins Don't Working With Single Module

 Each Application Should Implemented With 3 Layers (ui, data, domain)
 1. UI -> User Interface it includes (Activities, Fragments, Notifications, Dialogs, Application Configuration) -- Optional Dagger Application Scope